Call us for a quote on 0345 230 2323

 You can find out further information on exclusions, including the KBIS exclusion review procedure, on our Exclusions page.

 Each insurance company will have their own specific procedures, the most important point is to notify your insurance company as soon as possible if you think an incident may lead to a claim.
-Click to view the KBIS claim procedure.
-The claim forms can be viewed by scrolling up this page to the Features and Documents section in the Claim Forms tab.
+The KBIS claim procedure and claim forms can be viewed on our Claims page.

 Permanent Loss Of Use